home-assistant/home-assistant.io/source/_integrations/bayesian.markdown

 {% configuration %}
 prior:
-  description: "The prior probability of the event.
-At any point in time (ignoring all external influences) how likely is this event to occur?"
+  description: The prior probability of the event.
+At any point in time (ignoring all external influences), how likely is this event to occur?
   required: true
   type: float
 probability_threshold: